LMUK-RADONC-PHYS-RES/gating-latencies/readme.md

 # Estimating of Gating Latencies with an Elekta Linac and ExacTrac Dynamic

 ## Project status
 Project is in the very early stage.
-Code should not be used for any clinical application!
-If interested in a contribution contact Catrin.
+Use with caution and interpret your results with care.
+The code, as presented here, contains the analysis of end-to-end (E2E) latencies.
+Soon, the code to analyze the gating system latencies, will also be published.
+Though, the corresponding manuscript is in development and to be expected for 2026.
+Then, we will upload the full code base to analyze the gating system's latencies, too.
+If you want to analyze the gating system latencies of your treatment unit now, please contact Catrin for further support.

 ## Description
 This project uses videos and photographs to estimate the gating latency of SGRT-gating systems.